MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

 ---
-title: Database Level Customer-managed transparent data encryption (TDE)
+title: Identity and key management for database level customer-managed keys with TDE
 titleSuffix: Azure SQL Database
-description: Bring Your Own Key (BYOK) support for transparent data encryption (TDE) with Azure Key Vault for SQL Database at a database level granularity.
-TDE with BYOK overview, benefits, how it works, considerations, and recommendations.
+description: How-to guide on creating, updating, and utilizing database level customer-managed keys with transparent data encryption (TDE) in Azure SQL Database
 author: strehan1993
-ms.author: mireks, strehan
+ms.author: strehan
-ms.reviewer: wiassaf, vanto, mathoma ms.date: 03/11/2022
+ms.reviewer:
+ms.date: 03/31/2023
-ms.service: sql-db
+ms.service: sql-database
 ms.subservice: security
 ms.topic: conceptual
 monikerRange: "= azuresql || = azuresql-db"
 ---

-# Azure SQL Database Identity and Key Management for database level customer-managed keys
+# Identity and key management for database level customer-managed keys with TDE

 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

 > [!NOTE]
 > Database Level CMK is in public preview.

-> [!NOTE]
+>
 > This preview feature is available for Azure SQL Database (all SQL DB editions).
 It is not available for Managed Instance, SQL Server 2022 on-premises, Azure VMs and Dedicated SQL Pools (formerly SQL DW).

-In this guide, we'll go through the steps to create, update and retrieve an Azure SQL Database with transparent data encryption (TDE) and customer-managed keys (CMK) at the database level, utilizing a [user-assigned managed identity](/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) to access [Azure Key Vault](/azure/key-vault/general/quick-create-portal) that is in an Azure Active Directory (Azure AD) that is distinct from the Azure SQL logical server tenant.
+In this guide, we'll go through the steps to create, update, and retrieve an Azure SQL Database with transparent data encryption (TDE) and customer-managed keys (CMK) at the database level, utilizing a [user-assigned managed identity](/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) to access [Azure Key Vault](/azure/key-vault/general/quick-create-portal) that is in an Azure Active Directory (Azure AD) that is distinct from the Azure SQL logical server tenant.
 For more information, see [Cross-tenant customer-managed keys with transparent data encryption](transparent-data-encryption-byok-cross-tenant.md).

 > [!NOTE]
 > The same guide can be applied to configure database level customer-managed keys in the same tenant by excluding the federated client id parameter.